andrewbaisden/tdd-react-cypress-app/README.md

 ## Install and Setup

+1. Clone or download this repo.

-1. `cd` into the root folder and run the command below to install the dependencies.
+2. `cd` into the root folder and run the command below to install the dependencies.

 ```shell
 npm install
 ```

-2. Now run the commands below in your command line application but in different tabs/windows.
+3. Now run the commands below in your command line application but in different tabs/windows.

 ```shell
 # To start React